 High school graduates who do not have college credit or high school graduates with college credit earned while in high school (concurrent, running start, etc.).
 To be considered as a new freshman you must meet the minimum admission requirements.

 The Admissions Review

-BYU-Idaho reviews applicants in five main areas: church endorsements, academic achievement, seminary, extracurricular activities, and essays.
+BYU-Idaho reviews applicants in three main areas: church endorsements, academic achievement, and seminary.
 Students are expected to be worthy of a full endorsement from their church leaders and commit to abide by the Honor Code.
 Academic achievement will be represented by grade point average and performance on standardized tests.
-BYU-Idaho expects students to graduate from seminary and have a positive seminary recommendation.
-Applicants will also be reviewed on their extracurricular involvement and essay responses.
+BYU Idaho values the spiritual growth and experiences that can take place by attending seminary.
+It is with this spiritual growth in mind that we evaluate applicants based on seminary attendance as well as look for a positive seminary recommendation.

 Endorsements from bishop/branch president and stake presidency OR mission president (for missionaries currently serving)